-Considering the huge healthcare economy and pervasive medical fraud, numerous studies have been conducted to defend against these malicious examples in medical image analysis.
-Generally, early research efforts mainly focus on adversarial training for improving intrinsic network robustness \cite{ren2019brain_D11, vatian2019impact_D13, zhou2021ssmd_D41} or adversarial detection to identify adversarial examples \cite{ma2021understanding_D10, park2020robustification_D19, watson2021attack_D7}.
+Considering the huge healthcare economy and pervasive medical fraud, numerous studies have been conducted to defend against these malicious examples in medical imaging.
+Generally, early research efforts focus on adversarial training for improving network robustness \cite{ren2019brain_D11, vatian2019impact_D13, zhou2021ssmd_D41} or adversarial detection to identify adversarial examples \cite{ma2021understanding_D10, park2020robustification_D19, watson2021attack_D7}.
 Besides, a small fraction of works incorporate image-level pre-processing \cite{xu2022medrdf_D2, liu2020defending_D23} or feature enhancement \cite{taghanaki2019kernelized_D20, xue2019improving_D22} into the adversarial defense framework.
-The family of adversarial defense methods has been demonstrated to be effective in establishing robustness against adversarial examples for unified pattern recognition in medical diagnosis \cite{li2021defending_D1, xu2021towards_D9}.
-However, there exists a considerable gap in the research-oriented setting and also evaluation between various defense methods, inducing difficulties in comparison.
-This thus motivates us to construct a systematical survey, developing the benchmark implementation and evaluation for the most effective defense approach, \textit{a.k.a.} adversarial training.
+The family of adversarial defense methods has been demonstrated to be effective in establishing adversarial robustness for unified pattern recognition in medical diagnosis \cite{li2021defending_D1, xu2021towards_D9}.
+However, there exists a considerable gap in the research-oriented setting and also evaluation between various defense methods, inducing difficulties in comparisons.
+This thus motivates us to construct a systematical survey, developing the benchmark implementation and evaluation for the most effective adversarial defense approach, \textit{a.k.a.} adversarial training.

 Several survey papers \cite{sipola2020model, apostolidis2021survey, shamshiri2022security, kaviani2022adversarial} have so far summarized the adversarial attack and defense for medical image analysis.
 However, many of them only focus on a certain medical task, e.g., Coronavirus 2019 (COVID-19) analysis \cite{shamshiri2022security}.
 Otherwise, these surveys do not provide a detailed taxonomy or a comprehensive evaluation of existing attack and defense methods for computer-aided diagnosis models.
 Furthermore, recent advances in adversarial attack and defense for medical image analysis systems have not been covered in these surveys.
 In this paper, we aim to address these gaps and provide a taxonomic overview of recent advances in adversarial attack and defense for medical image analysis with a discussion of their benefits and limitations.
 Although a considerable number of adversarial attack and defense methods emerge every year in the field of medical image analysis (see Fig. \ref{fig:1}), there still remains a lack of unified and fair measurement for various defense methods.
 Hence, we construct a benchmark evaluation of adversarial training methods for future development.
 The main contributions of this work lie in the following aspects: